Nathan Healy

 Bend Area Utility Providers

-In Bend, OR, Pacific Power is the primary residential utility provider.
-Based on 2023 data — the most recent available — Pacific Power’s electricity rate was 12.0¢ per kWh.
+In Bend, OR, Pacific Power is the primary electricity provider.
+Based on 2023 data (most recent available), Pacific Power customers pay 12.0¢ per kWh — giving Bend residents a clear benchmark for understanding their energy costs.

 Bend Utilities Electricity Rates